 Using Your IRA To Invest in Trust Deeds

-A "trust deed" is nothing more or less than a deed to the property which is given to an independent third party who both the borrower and lender instruct what to do in the event of the payoff of the property or a default.
-The trusted person is, nowadays, virtually never a natural person, but a corporate trustee which literally holds the deed in trust.
-Upon payoff of the note, the trustee is instructed to record a document called a "Reconveyance" which literally "reconveys" the deed back to the borrower.
-On the other hand, in the event of a default, after the trustee is convinced that the proper legal steps have been taken, the trustee conveys the title to the property to the lender.
+A trust deed is a deed to the property which is given to a third party who has received instructions on what to do in the event of the payoff of the property or a default.
+In today’s market, the trustor is usually a corporate trustee which literally holds the deed in a trust.
+Upon payoff of the promissory note, the trustee is instructed to record a document called a "Reconveyance" which literally "reconveys" the deed back to the borrower.
+In the event of a default and after the proper legal steps have been taken, the trustee conveys the title to the property to the lender.

-III.
-What are the Benefits of Trust Deed Investing?
+What are the benefits of Trust Deed investing?

-- Secured By Tangible Property - Trust Deed investments are secured by a tangible property you can go and look at, "kick the foundation" and decide whether or not you would like to own if you have to foreclose.
+- Secured By Tangible Property - Trust Deed investments are secured by a tangible property you can look at, and decide whether or not you would like to own the property if you foreclose on the loan.

-- Great Returns - Depending on the type of deal, the borrower and the property, returns of 9-18% are typical.
-Past performance is no guarantee of future performance, and your returns may vary.
+- Great Returns - Depending on the type of deal, the borrower, and the property, it’s typical to expect returns of 9-18%.
+However, past performance is no guarantee of future performance, and your returns may vary.

-- Familiarity Many people are familiar with real estate investing because real estate ownership is so common.
-Stock transactions which produce the kinds of returns one can find in trust deeds often involve derivatives and complex financial instruments most people just don't understand, or want to spend the time researching.
+- Familiarity - Many people are familiar with real estate investing because real estate ownership is very common.
+Stock transactions (which produce the kinds of returns one can find in trust deeds) often involve derivatives and complex financial instruments most people don't understand, and don’t want to spend time researching.

 - Know The Value of the Property? - In a market where property values are decreasing, it can be difficult to be sure of the value of a property.
-It is best to stick to areas in which you know the prices of property, or insist on a good appraisal.
-Because private money loans are often made quickly, (and fast turnaround is often the reason borrowers are willing to pay a premium for the loan) getting a full-blown appraisal in a matter of days can be problematic.
+It’s best to stick to areas in which you know the prices of property, or are able to insist on a good appraisal.
+Because private money loans are often made quickly, (and fast turnaround is often the reason borrowers are willing to pay a premium for the loan) getting a full appraisal in a matter of days can be problematic.

 - Know Your Position - Title insurance is a must, since the title company guarantees your position in the transaction.

-- Quick Decisions Though not really an additional risk to TD investing, one thing that can compound the risk is that often TD investing requires a quick decision, sometimes with all the facts not yet available, with a preliminary decision often necessary within 24 hours.
-(But see below under "Staged Contract")
+- Quick Decisions - Though not really an additional risk to Trust Deed investing, one thing that can compound the risk is that often Trust Deed investing requires a quick decision, sometimes with all the facts not yet available.
+Often a preliminary decision is necessary within 24 hours.
+(See below under "Staged Contract")

 - Earmark some funds to get started.

-- If you are investing IRA or 401-k funds, set up the accounts with the American Estate & Trust.
+- If you are investing IRA or 401(k) funds, set up the accounts with our custodian American Estate & Trust.
 We will assist you in doing this.

 - Once you tell us how much you are willing to commit to an investment, we will discuss your risk tolerance, whether or not you want to be in first or second position, what areas you are familiar with, and what kind of properties you would like to loan on.
 We will then contact you with possible investments.